 What should we note from the recent podcast, "Am I a full preterist?"

-In the podcast, Bryan notes four beliefs that he holds in common with full preterism that are in direct contradiction with what the broad consensus of scholarship believes the NT 'teaches'.
+In the podcast, Bryan notes four beliefs that he holds in common with full preterism that are in direct contradiction with the broad consensus of scholarship regarding what the NT 'teaches'.
 Bryan says,

 1. "...I continue to not believe that there will be a consummation to history."
 (32:30)